 The Werai lands are currently managed by the National parks and Wildlife Service (NPWS) under Part 11 of the National Parks and Wildlife Act 1974.

-In November 2010, following an Aboriginal Nation meeting of people connected to the Werai lands, NPWS supported the establishment of an external Aboriginal negotiating team (WANT) to assist in determining how the lands may be transferred to an Aboriginal landholding body.
-IN 2016 the Werai Land and Water Aboriginal Corporation was registered with the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CARIS Act).
-IN 2017 the NSW Government entered into a negotiation protocol incorporating an Indigenous Landuse Agreement.
+In November 2010, following an Aboriginal Nation meeting of traditional owners connected to the Werai lands, NPWS supported the establishment of an external Aboriginal negotiating team (WANT) to assist in determining how the lands may be transferred to an Aboriginal landholding body.
+In 2016 the Werai Land and Water Aboriginal Corporation was registered with the Corporations (Aboriginal and Torres Strait Islander) Act 2006.
+In 2017 the NSW Government entered into a negotiation protocol incorporating an Indigenous Landuse Agreement.

 Our Current Work

 Draft Plan of management completed

 On ground work program continues including active protection of traditional burial grounds

 Project lead Tracy Hamilton Field staff Joe Briggs Brandon Cooper

 Create your own unique website with customizable templates.